Financial-Times/o-buttons/README.md

 ### Disabled

-Styles for disabled states are included in `o-buttons` however the use of disabled buttons is not recommended.
-Firstly, disabled buttons pose accessibility issues including being difficult to see.
-Although disabled buttons with low contrast are allowed according to [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/#abstract), blind or visually impaired users may miss vital context.
-Secondly, disabled buttons may be frustrating for the user if they are unsure why the button is disabled.
+Disabled buttons have [poor contrast which makes them difficult to read]().
+Disabled buttons [do not give feedback to a user why they are disabled]().

+Avoid them unless user research shows they improve your interface.

 Hampus Sethfors explains the issues with disabled buttons in more detail in an [axesslab.com article](https://axesslab.com/disabled-buttons-suck/) and suggests alternative design approaches for common uses of disabled buttons.

-To use a disabled button regardless of these issues add the `disabled` attribute.
+Add the `disabled` attribute to make a button disabled.
 To visually hide the disabled button until it is active add the class `o-buttons--hide-disabled`.

 ```html
 <!-- Visibly disabled because of the `disabled` attribute. -->